kherge-archive/php-silex-bootstrap/README.md

 Translations
 ------------

 By default, translation files are stored in `app/translations`.
-Also by default the following translation files are registered with the Herrera.io translation service provider:
+Also by default, the following translation files are registered with the translation service
+provider:

 - `example.de.yml`
 - `example.en.yml`
 - `example.fr.yml`

-To use your own translation files, I recommend read the documentation on the `TranslationServiceProvider` service provider.
+To use your own translation files, I recommend reading the documentation on the `TranslationServiceProvider` service provider.
 The service provider will allow you do other things such as specify which loader class you need to register in order to load your translation files.
 This means you can use other formats,